 Students register during assigned registration periods prior to the start of each term.
 Registration Schedules are listed online on the Office of the Registrar website.
-All degree and certificate program students, with the exception of MSW and DSW students, register online in Kateway.
-MSW and DSW students register with the University of St. Thomas.
+All degree and certificate program students register online.
 Non-degree students must complete a paper registration form.

 Students may not attend a class unless they are officially registered for the class.
-The course will appear on the student's schedule in Kateway as soon as official registration is complete.
+The course will appear on the student's online schedule as soon as official registration is complete.

 Students must adhere to all prerequisite and corequisite requirements unless the requirement has been waived by the department chair or program director.
 Students request waivers (overrides) to requisites by submitting the Request an Override to Add a Course form, found from the Office of the Registrar forms page.
 Definitions:

 - Prerequisite: must be taken prior to the course